Real96/BDSP-CheatEngine-Lua/README.md

 ## Note
 * If you want to stop the script press 0 or NumPad 0.
 It won't stop otherwhise
 * If you want to restart the game, do what written above and restart both the game and the script.
 The script won't work otherwhise
+* To avoid text flickering, be sure to enlarge the Lua Engine window

 ## Credits:
 * [Cheat Engine](https://github.com/cheat-engine/cheat-engine) devs